GoingOffRoading/Home-Assistant-Voice-Assistants/README.md

 Is reasonably well documented in the [Getting Started-Local](https://www.home-assistant.io/voice_control/voice_remote_local_assistant/).

-What I wish was in the documentation:
+What I wish was in the documentation for setting up each of the integrations:

 ## Ollama